julzaza/wildwitchherbs/_posts/2026-05-11-dandelion-root-for-breakouts.md

 ---

-Dandelion root survived in folk herbalism partly because it was everywhere.
+Dandelion root survived in folk herbalism partly because it was highly effective and partly because it was everywhere.
 It pushed through fields, roadsides, gardens, and cracks in stone walls whether people welcomed it or not.

 That stubbornness became part of the plant’s reputation: persistent, bitter, cleansing, and difficult to remove once established.